changeworld/azure-docs.it-it/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

 ## <a name="script-action-to-a-running-cluster"></a>Azione script in un cluster in esecuzione

-Questa sezione illustra come applicare azioni script a un cluster in esecuzione.
+Questa sezione illustra come applicare le azioni script in un cluster in esecuzione.

 ### <a name="apply-a-script-action-to-a-running-cluster-from-the-azure-portal"></a>Applicare un'azione script a un cluster in esecuzione dal portale di Azure